munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-The declaration belies its complexity:
+At least the declaration is simple:

 ^code table-delete-h (1 before, 2 after)